Last Updated on July 11, 2023

 As you can see, a lot of work goes into learning the electrical trade.
 Masters and Journeymen have to spend quite a bit of time learning it.
 After all, working with electricity poses a lot of inherent risks.
 Not just any dum-dum off the street should go rooting around with wires, power lines, outlets, and breakers.

-To reach the tippy-top of the electrical food chain, a person can expect to invest between 6 and 12 years keeping themselves and others safe and powered up.
+To reach the very top of the electrical food chain, a person can expect to invest between 6 and 12 years in the industry.

 So, to answer the initial question, the basic difference between a master and journeyman electrician comes down to experience on the job, a whole lot of education, and state certification.